How do I handle a workers’ comp claim?

 No one wants to see their employees suffer.
 And no employer wants one questionable claim to open the floodgates for more questionable claims.
-Earlier this year, an article on WorkersCompensation.com discussed this fear of injury / illness claims and explained why effective communication is the best way to handle any sort of Workers’ Compensation issues.
+Effective communication can be the best way to handle any sort of workers’ compensation issues.

-We have to agree.
-Below, we dispel a few misconceptions about Workers’ Comp claims and explain why communication is key.
+Below, we dispel a few misconceptions about workers’ comp claims and explain why communication is key.

-According to the WorkersCompensation.com article, “88 percent of employers and others involved in the claim process wrongly thought that communicating with employees caused them to file a workers’ comp claim.”
+According to WorkersCompensation.com, “88% of employers and others involved in the claim process wrongly thought that communicating with employees caused them to file a workers’ comp claim.”

 Below, we offer some tips on how to keep that line of communication open.

-Tips for Communicating with Employees about Workman’s Comp
+Tips for communicating with employees about workers’ comp

 Below, we summarize a few communications tips.
 Be aware that in most states you are legally required to supply most of this information in event of a claim.
 But it’s never a bad idea to get a jumpstart:

-- Offer informational brochures.
-When you hire a new employee, include a brochure in your employment packet that explains the benefits of your Workers’ Compensation Insurance.
+When you hire a new employee, include a brochure in your employment packet that explains the benefits of your workers’ compensation insurance.
 It should detail the types of covered injuries and diseases and a breakdown of how the benefits are received.
 You can also explain the claims process and give a contact number that the employee can call with questions.
 Do note: in the event of a claim, you may be required to supply your employee with your insurance policy number and your provider’s contact information.

-- Foster formal and informal communication.
-Make sure that your employees have easy access to the Workers’ Compensation information they need.
+Make sure that your employees have easy access to the workers’ compensation information they need.
 For instance, you may appoint a person to handle all claims communication and direct inquiries to the proper source.
 Also, don’t avoid employees after they suffer an occupational injury or illness.
 A phone call or get-well card from an employer can go a long way toward maintaining a productive working relationship.
 Experts recommend more formal contact during the recovery process, such as checking in with an injured employee once a week or after medical appointments.